RNMaranan/MeXE402_Midterm_Maranan_Marasigan/README.md

 **3. Classification Accuracy Using Programming:**
 - Evaluate and improve the classification accuracy of mushrooms as edible or poisonous using various programming techniques and machine learning algorithms.

+**4. Interpretation:**
+- Discuss the model's ability to classify and the importance of features.

 ###

 ![i (6)](https://github.com/user-attachments/assets/9e26c38c-7b88-42a8-8a19-c445fb36c4a0)